JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![sector](assets/figures/sector.png)

-You can supply a value for corner radius.
+You can supply a value for the corner radius.
 The same sector is drawn but with rounded corners.

 ```@example
 using Luxor # hide